Early In-Person Absentee Voter Law

 As of January 27, 2006, per H.B.
 234, Ohio voters are no longer required to state a reason in order to vote absentee.
 However, voters applying for an absentee ballot must provide either their Ohio Driver’s License number or the last 4 digits of their social security number in order to receive a ballot.

 Absentee voter requests must be mailed or dropped off in person as Ohio law does not permit the faxing or emailing of ballot requests by domestic voters.
-The ballot drop box outside of the board of elections will be available 24 hours a day for the November 3, 2020 General Election..
-Absentee ballot requests must be received by the Saturday before Election Day at 12:00 PM (noon).
-To request a ballot, voters may download the Application for an Absentee Ballot to fill out or may write a letter which includes:
+The ballot drop box outside of the board of elections will be available 24 hours a day.
+Absentee ballot requests must be received seven days before Election Day at close of business.
+To request a ballot, voters may download the Application for an Absentee Ballot to fill out.

 Military & Out of Country Absentee Voters